Zia Haider Rahman: Work

 In the Light of What We Know, a novel, received plaudits internationally, earning high praise from literary critics such as James Wood, Joyce Carol Oates, Louise Adler, and Amitava Kumar.
 The novel appeared in numerous end of year "Best of" lists.
 According to Rahman, most of the book was written at Yaddo in upstate New York.

 Rahman's writing has appeared in The New York Times, The Guardian, The New York Review of Books and elsewhere.
 He is a contributor to A Point of View, a long-running weekly radio show broadcast on BBC Radio 4 to an audience of over a million.
 He is also a documentary maker.

 Rahman is a critic of liberal elites.
 From an interview with Rahman in The New York Review of Books:

 "There are so few class migrants into the liberal elites.
 When I was on the road at literary festivals promoting my novel, more than once I was told I really ought to meet [novelists] Mohsin Hamid or Kamila Shamsie.
 I’m not naive: liberal elites see race before class and are blind to the gulf between my background and the highly privileged one of the likes of Hamid, who attended Aitchison College, Pakistan’s Eton."

 He is now working on a nonfiction book proposal, a memoir, that would explore this theme — of a liberal who has issues with liberals.

-Rahman led a project at Harvard University using machine learning, network science, and publicly available data to map the world's elites and their political, business and social inter-relationships, with the mission of raising transparency in the public space.
+Rahman led a project at Harvard University using machine learning, network science, and publicly available data to map the world's elites and their political, business and social interrelationships, with the mission of raising transparency in the public space.